teuben/teunix/docs/astronomy-on-ubuntu.md

 Depending if you use Kubuntu or Ubuntu, there are different GUI tools to install software:
 Discover for Kubuntu, and XXX for Ubuntu.

+### Alternative package managers?

+If you come from a Mac, you may like certain packages that are available via **brew**.
+This is now available on Linux via https://docs.brew.sh/Homebrew-on-Linux

+Another alternative methods to install applications not availble through the regular channels are **FlatPak** and **snap**, which we cover in more detail below.

+By using alternate app channels, you can effectively make the official version hidden, and can come with restrictions.

 ## Neat things about Ubuntu

 * if you type a command that Ubuntu knows exists, but you didn't